MILA-Wien/collectivo-directus/README.md

 pnpm dev
 ```

+If directus cannot write to the database, you might need to call `sudo chmod -R 777 directus/database` once.

 This creates a docker container for Directus and Keycloak, and then starts a development server for the Collectivo app.

 Available services: